domuharahap/cinema-springboot/README.md

 * Bookings
 * api-gateway

+### Prerequisites

+Following software packages is required to build and run cinemas-spring-boot applications:

+* Java
+* Maven
+* Docker and Compose

 ### How to run

 After clone the project, navigate to each modules (movies/showtimes etc) to build project and dokcer images for each of the modules. run below script to build project and docker images: